Staff

 Miranda has been working in the Domestic Violence Field for almost 15 years in a variety of roles.
 She received a bachelor’s degree in Psychology and Women and Gender Studies from Wake Forest University and completed her Master’s Degree in Social Work at the University of Minnesota-Twin Cities.
 Miranda’s previous experience includes multiple years as an advocate for female victims of domestic violence in North Carolina and most recently, she worked at The Domestic Abuse Project in Minneapolis, where she provided individual and group therapy for men who have used abusive behavior, individual longer-term PTSD treatment for female survivors, and both group and individual play therapy for children and adolescents who have witnessed and/or experienced abuse.

-Denise Honeycutt, BA, BDI, M.Div., D.Min.
+J. Denise Honeycutt, BA, BDI, M.Div., D.Min.

 Denise is retired from the United Methodist Church.
 She brings a wealth of experience working and volunteering for nonprofits and has served as a board of director for nonprofits.